 As a company, we feel that our environment is a driving factor in the pursuits we love and the main inspiration in the clothing we make.
 We understand that it's almost impossible to complete cut back on all our carbon footprints, but we wholeheartedly believe in leaving our world better than we found it.
 For all of us today, that's a monumental effort.
 New for 2019 on the blog, our friend and colleague, Rick Crawford from Emerger Strategies, will be giving us a little insight in to making our world better even if bit-by-bit.
 Nobody wants to be yelled at or shamed for their environmental actions, but we do want to make everyone aware, even if in a lighthearted way.
-Introducing: Don't Ruin It For The Rest Of Us with Rick Crawford.
+Introducing: Let's Make An Impact with Rick Crawford

 "Leave It Better Than You Found It"

 I was born and raised in Savannah, GA, currently reside in Charleston, SC.
 Additionally, I have had the good fortune to live in some other incredible places, like Jackson Hole, WY, with its jaw-dropping jagged granite peaks and Snake River Cutthroat trout.
 I have also been lucky to visit some unique corners of the world pursuing my passion for traveling and fly fishing, such as the Bahamas, the South Pacific and a few other places which have tropical red, orange, and yellow flowers, exotic birds, white sand beaches, clear blue water and silver bonefish.
 (Something about islands, bonefish and a few cold indigenous beverages gets me every time!)
 However, one thing that is becoming increasingly common no matter where you live, or have the opportunity to travel, is the growing plastic pollution problem.